exercism/legacy-docs/you-can-help/improve-exercise-metadata.md

 problem description in the [problem-specifications][] repository.

-This makes it easier to port the exercises to new language tracks, as well as propogate changes to the exercises that have already been implemented in many tracks.
+This makes it easier to port the exercises to new language tracks, as well as propagate changes to the exercises that have already been implemented in many tracks.

 ## Extracting Canonical Test Data